mannatraheja9/Advanced-Java-Lab-Assessments-/README.md

 # Anudip-Lab-Assessments
-This repository consists solutions to the lab assessments in the Advanced Java Programming course.
+This repository contains solutions to the lab assessments in the Advanced Java Programming course.